pytorch/audio/examples/asr/librispeech_biasing/README.md

-# Conformer RNN-T ASR Example
+# Contextual Conformer RNN-T with TCPGen Example

-This directory contains sample implementations of training and evaluation pipelines for a Conformer RNN-T ASR model.
+This directory contains sample implementations of training and evaluation pipelines for the Conformer RNN-T model with tree-constrained pointer generator (TCPGen) for contextual biasing.

 ## Setup
 ### Install PyTorch and TorchAudio nightly or from source